trebstock/level_rating_predictor/README.md

 Some work has been done to integrate the rating predictor with the Genetic Algorithm Mario engine, but no results have been produced.
 More of a future goal.

 ## Next Steps & Research Ideas
+- Increased range of rating types — use rating types other than just "Fun" in the decision tree.
-"Best" level created using decision tree predictor and the Genetic Algorithm — Increased range of rating types —
+- "Highest rated" level — using the code from the pcg-solution folder, make the "highest rated" level using the decision tree predictor and a Genetic Algorithm optimized for levels with high fun values.
-Recognizing structures —
+- Recognizing structures —  train the model to recongize structures (e.g. staircases.
+As of now, the "highest rated" level would just be a mess of "high rated" slices.

 ## Contact me
 If you have any questions about this project feel free to send a message to my discord, treesuh#4095, or my email, t.rebstock@share.epsb.ca!